Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 Continuous batching provides three useful advantages under mixed, queued workloads:

-To implement continuous batching, systems use a scheduling loop that manages active requests dynamically.
-The following sketch shows the shape of a continuous batcher.
-It takes a queue of incoming requests, processes prefill for new requests up to the maximum batch size, and then runs a single decoding step for all active requests.
+Continuous batching uses a scheduling loop that manages active requests dynamically.
+This intentionally simplified sketch shows the shape of a continuous batcher.
+It takes a queue of incoming requests, admits work up to the maximum batch size, and then runs one decoding step for all active requests.
+A production scheduler also applies a token budget, chunks long prefills, and may co-batch prefill with decode.

 1import torch